isolver/ioHub/docs/iohub/api_and_manual/utilities.rst

 ==================================================

-The iohub.util submodule of the ioHub Framework contains various classes and functions that add some optional functionality to the PsychoPy API.
+The iohub.util submodule of the ioHub Framework contains various classes and functions that I have found useful when writing experiments using PsychoPy and the ioHub.
 This section of the API is considered *experimental* and will be adjusted and improved based on time as well as user feedback and suggestions.

+..note:: This section, and subsections, of the manual and API is not fully
+    documented at this time.
+This will be fixed as time permits.

 .. toctree::
    :maxdepth: 4